Categories: Health

 Treatment

-Pericardiocentesis needle puncture of the pericardial space to drain off excess fluid and reduce pressure is most of the immediate treatment.
+Pericardiocentesis, needle puncture of the pericardial space to drain off excess fluid and reduce pressure, is the most of immediate treatment.
 Emergency surgery may also be needed in severe trauma.
 Early treatment has to be given to prevent cardiac arrest.

 Classification of Antihypertensive Drugs